UMaine-NMD-211-Fall-2020/Lab6-ButtonsAndRGBLEDs/README.md

 - picture of led code from last week working in your circuit with a resistor
 3. Press the button and turn on your normal LED
 - Drawing of circuit for button.
 Does not need to be an electrical drawing.
 Can be an electrical drawing.
-- Video of button press circuit
+- Video / Picture of button press circuit
 4. Design your lantern.
 Make a plan.
 Draw it, put the picture into the lab.
 Write about it.
 5. (NEXT WEEK) Circuit trigger for code with button
 6. (NEXT WEEK) Use an RGB LED.
 (May be extra - let's see if we get it working)